WaddlingLard/Tic-Tac-Toe/README.md

 Another issue that I ran into was how could I create an idea to solve the gameOver() method.
 I felt that it was the most difficult hill of this entire project and for some time, I had no idea what to do.
 Until I had an idea that exploded in my head.
 Why not just translate all the values from the gameBoard into string literals and put them into one.
 That way, If I get 3 in a row, I can use the contains method and BAM! it will see that 3 letters are next to each letter of all the same kind and quickly find a winner.

+UPDATE (11/16/2024):
+I figured out the bug that caused the game not correctly reseting when using the UI.
+I also got carried away and tried an entirely different approach to check if a game is over but that hasn't been as successful.
+I'm just happy that the game works as intended now!

 ## Compiling and Using

 You can make a driver to use the code, or you can use the GUI provided.
 Either works as you don't need anything else to make the code run.